AdobeDocs/audience-manager.en/help/using/faq/faq-people-based-destinations.md

 Offline data ingestion is designed to support use cases without authentication, and a new profile merge rule ([!UICONTROL All Cross-Device Profiles]) that runs on all of the offline [!DNL CRM] profiles irrespective of authentication is available as part of [!DNL People-Based Destinations].
 This method is meant to complement the ingestion of authenticated audiences from online sources.

-**What is the maximum frequency at which I can send/update hashed email addresses?​**
+**What is the maximum frequency at which I can send/update hashed email addresses?**

 * When using Declared IDs, Audience Manager sends the hashed email addresses to the destination in real time.
 * When ingesting data through ID synchronization files, Audience Manager processes them on a daily basis.